HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Related Works

-\textbf{3D Simulators for Visual Navigation.} There have been a large number of simulators for the tasks of visual navigation~\cite{srivastava2022behavior,moller2021survey}.
+\textbf{3D Simulators for Visual Navigation.} There have been a large number of simulators for the tasks of visual navigation~\cite{duan2022survey}.
 Gazebo, introduced in~\cite{koenig2004design}, is one of the first steps towards virtualizing the real world.
-Followed by Gazebo, several simulators have been established to study daily-conventional behaviors of robots, such as UnrealCV~\cite{qiu2017unrealcv}, AI2-THOR~\cite{kolve2017ai2}, Gibson~\cite{xia2018gibson}, Habitat~\cite{savva2019habitat, szot2021habitat}.
-Although the mentioned simulators provide opportunities to study interactions with humans, none of them have yet included human dynamics until the establishment of iGibson-Social Navigation (iGibson-SN)~\cite{2021igibsonchallenge, 2022igibsonchallenge}.
+Followed by Gazebo, several simulators have been established to study daily-conventional behaviors of robots, such as UnrealCV~\cite{qiu2017unrealcv}, AI2-THOR~\cite{kolve2017ai2}, Gibson~\cite{xia2018gibson}, Habitat~\cite{szot2021habitat}.
+Although the mentioned simulators provide opportunities to study interactions with humans, none of them have yet included human dynamics until the establishment of iGibson-Social Navigation (iGibson-SN)~\cite{2022igibsonchallenge}.
 More recently, Isaac Sim~\cite{makoviychuk2021isaac} is also established with the inclusion of virtual humans to the scenes.
 Nevertheless, the main drawbacks of both iGibson-SN and Isaac Sim are they have a limited number of scenes and human models.
 They also lack a measurement for crowdedness, which is an important factor in crowd-aware navigation problems~ \cite{karamouzas2014universal}.
 With that inspiration, we propose a human dynamics model that is carefully designed and included in Habitat 2.0~\cite{szot2021habitat} to create a standard and diverse crowd-aware visual navigation benchmark that closely reflects real-world conditions.
 Table~\ref{tab:simulator_comparison} indicates the main differences between our HabiCrowd, iGibson Social Navigation (iGibson-SN), and Isaac Sim simulator.
-The comparisons highlight that our simulator offers a greater range of navigation settings, scenes, and human models.
+The comparisons underscore the substantial advantages of our simulator, which offers a significantly greater number of scenes and a wider range of navigation settings, environments, and human models.